laonger/marklog/README.md

 marklog
 =======

-write blog with markdown, commit articles by git.
+write blog with markdown, commit articles by git, no database.

 Install
 =======